This event is part of the Energy Days, promoting clean energy transition, from EU Sustainable Energy Week 2019.EUSEW

-At the event will be presented functional hydrogen-based solutions demonstrated in European cities and regions, at exposing innovative technological solutions and at discussing methodologies to accelerate the deployment and implementation of integrated full-scale hydrogen and fuel-cell technologies in mobility and transportation sectors.
+The forum "Hydrogen-based Low Carbon Transport and Mobility Solutions" aims to present functional options in the area of hydrogen and fuel cells demonstrated in European cities and regions, present innovative technological solutions and discuss methodologies to accelerate the deployment and implementation of hydrogen and technologies in the mobility and transport sectors.

 Cities, regions, Hydrogen and fuel cell associations, investors, industry, mobility and other stakeholders with a keen interest in the hydrogen sector and its outcomes and interested to learn more about the local Hydrogen Clusters and willing to develop partnerships.

 10:30 - 11:00 | Coffee & Registration

 11:00 - 11:15 | Welcome & Opening Addresses

 11:25 - 11:35 | FCH JU Funded Demonstration Projects in Transport and smart mobility